PatelFarhaan/spot-platform-v1/README.md

 # Services
 - Single click deployment
 - Cost and Savings Dashboard
-- Deployment Rollback as needed
 - Managed Multi-region deployment
 - Managed Ops and scaling for end users
+- Service to decrease the volume size as needed
-- Email Services inbuild on application on-boarding
+- Email Services in build on application on-boarding
 - Monitoring and altering for all apps on the platform
 - Managed Database services (MySQL, Psql, and Mongo)
 - Cost Optimization as major services are hosted on SPOT
 - Webhooks for custom integrations for almost all services
 - List of all resource usage integrated right in the dashboard
-- Dashboard to view all instances, services, and service accounts
 - HA system and implemented Fail-over for almost all major services
 - Automated webhook for increasing the volume size after it reaches a threshold
+- Deployment Rollback as needed -> Possible using docker as it's independent on the infra
+- Dashboard to view all instances, services, and service accounts and a drop-view from end url (R53) to services

 # OWNER AND MAINTAINER